cbfrank/cb-navigation/README.md

 6. If you need to navigate to the the view you created in steps 5, use the code below: navigationService.navigateTo('http://***.**.com/views/view1')

+7. if you want to delay the navigation animation, set NavigationService.NavigateAnimationDelay to a value more than 0 (millisecond)

  Methods: